 Do we follow George to the dim, dusty, spidery barn, or Redtail to the warm sunny woods as she ponders campsite selection, food acquisition and life in general?
 Spiders or peacefulness?

 Less than a hundred feet into the woods, Redtail found a nice spot for a site.
-It featured a gentle incline so water won’t stand, and high enough she was convinced there’d be no flooding and little, if any, runoff from higher ground.
+It featured a gentle incline so water wouldn’t stand, and was high enough she was convinced there’d be no flooding and little, if any, runoff from higher ground.
 A little brush needed trimming so she headed back to the barn for advice.
 Redtail passed the barn just as George stepped out with the tent.